BrazilPowered/ME_N-Project-Template/README.md

 3. They are validated by the CORS Middleware
     - They are then rejected by CORS && a response saying so is sent, OR
     - CORS sees this as a valid request and:
-4. The JWT Middleware verifies the JWT
+4. The JWT Middleware verifies the JWT "Access Token"
-    - The JWT is invalid and a 403 HTTP response is sent, OR
+    - The JWT "Access Token" is invalid, and a 403 HTTP response is sent (ending this flow), OR:
-    - The JWT is valid, or the refresh token works and:
+    - The JWT "Access Token" is valid, but expired, then:
+      - a "Refresh Token" is sent; The JWT Middleware verifies the JWT "Refresh Token," and
+          - The "Refresh Token" is invalid or Expired, and a 403 HTTP response is sent (ending this flow), OR
+          - The "Refresh Token" is valid, and a new Access/Refresh Token pair is sent back; the flow continues to step 5 using the new JWT Access Token
+    - OR the JWT "Access Token: was valid, and this proceeds to step 5
 5. The Authorizatio Middleware now processes this JWT user's roles
     - The user does not have any of the roles stored in the Mongo auth DB records, OR
     - The user DOES have an appropriate role so: